-Reflect and Try Again (45 min) Other View on Code Studio
+Reflect and Try Again (45 min) Other

 - Learn to plan in advance for an ongoing assignment. - Explain how system limitations can affect project design. - Describe how compromise can help keep a project on track and inspire creativity. - Draft and implement plans to resolve any issues in their code. - Articulate the design process and how it helped shape the finished culminating project.